ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### DeleteItemCommand

-The ˋDeleteItem` command is pretty much a mix between the two previous ones:
+The `DeleteItem` command is pretty much a mix between the two previous ones:

 ```tsx
 import { DeleteItemCommand } from 'dynamodb-toolbox';